top of page

 Use common 3/16" brake lines.
 You will likely need 40" for the driver side and 60" for the passenger.
 The lines are not included, but are readily available at most parts stores.

 For the rubber brake hoses, use 2005 Super Duty rubber brake hoses.
-They mount to the axle itself, and then the top front of the new spring buckets have 2 holes. use the 1/4" bolts and nuts to attach the rubber lines here.
+They mount to the axle itself, and then the top front of the new spring buckets has 2 holes.
+Use the 1/4" bolts and nuts to attach the rubber lines here.

 Other Tips and Info